 We encourage you to apply for financial aid regardless of whether or not you feel you are eligible.
 This way, we can help you consider alternatives you might not have known existed.
 Plus, applying for financial aid is easy.
 We require only one form — the Free Application for Federal Student Financial Aid (FAFSA).

 File the FAFSA to Apply for Aid

 To make sure Drexel receives your financial information from the federal government, list Drexel University on the FAFSA.
-Drexel's Title IV Code is 003256.
+Drexel's FAFSA school code is 003256.

 For more detailed information about the process, review Drexel Central's How to Apply for Aid page.

 A student's financial aid package may also include federal student loans.
 This type of aid needs to be repaid.
 The federal government offers a variety of low-interest loans to both students and parents.
 Families must fill out the Free Application for Federal Student Aid (FAFSA) to qualify.

 Federal College Work-Study